 You can use Finder to locate duplicates, the process is rather slow because you need to manually decide which ones to keep and which to delete, but with just a little time and patience you can locate most duplicate items.

-Another option is, of course, Macpaw’s Gemini 2 duplicate file finder, which is a intelligent app that has much more comprehensive features and allows you to filter multiple identical files have different filenames.
+Another option is, of course, third-party duplicate clean tools, which are intelligent apps that have much more comprehensive features and allow you to filter multiple identical files have different filenames.

 6. Change your desktop wallpaper

 How long have you been staring at the same wallpaper on your Mac?
 In my case, way too long.
 Make a change by right-clicking the desktop, then select Change Desktop Background.

 You can choose from dozens of images in the Desktop Pictures folder, or pick one of your own snapshots from the Photos section, or even get a Mac wallpaper app like Wallpaper Wizard 2 with high quality HD wallpapers and backgrounds.

 If you like, you can also set your desktop wallpaper to change itself every day, once an hour, or even every five minutes.